Want to win a $500 scholarship and save money on coffee in college? Learn more.

 I go through seasons with vegetables, but always make sure to leave the store with at least one green vegetable.
 I recommend you do the same.
 Green beans have been my green veg staple lately.

-I should probably have more green vegetables in my cart, but I’ve eaten enough spinach and broccoli since 2014 to sink the Lusitania.
-They’ll come back around at some point.
+I should probably eat more green vegetables, but I’ve eaten enough spinach and broccoli in my post-college life to sink the Lusitania.

 Easy Recipe: Roasted Green Beans with Garlic and Fresh Lemon (30-40 minutes)